The best vegan apple crisp recipe ever made with only 5 ingredients! So easy, healthy, gluten-free and takes only 10

-If you're really feeling wild, here are a few things that can jazz up this apple crisp:
+If you're really feeling wild, here are a few things that can jazz up this vegan apple crisp recipe:

 - Make extra of the base and use it as a caramel like drizzle over the top

 - A la mode it with some vanilla ice cream

 - Top with coconut whipped cream.